 Coach Smith took over a pitching staff with a 9.59 ERA.
 In 2015 the Wolves pitching staff posted a team ERA of 3.10, ranked 9th in NCAA Division II team ERA.
-Smith has been influential in the development of UWG Career strikeout leader Jamie Sexton and Tyler Gunnin, who holds the UWG single season saves record.
-During his time overseeing the pitching staff UWG has placed five pitchers on the All-Gulf South Conference Team while Jamie Sexton (2013), Matthew Norton (2015, 2016) made the All-Region teams.
-Sexton was named All-American in 2013.
+Smith has been influential in the development of UWG Career strikeout leader Jamie Sexton and Tyler Gunnin, who holds the UWG single-season saves

 The Wolves had a pair of shortstops move on to professional baseball in back-to-back years as in 2016, shortstop Caleb Lopes was drafted by the St. Louis Cardinals in the 33rd round of the Major League Baseball Amateur Draft.
 In 2017, shortstop Artemis Kadkhodaian signed with the Los Angeles Angels.

 In 2017 Drew Eady was named to the Rawlings Gold Glove Team for the second year in a row.
 This makes the third time in three years that a UWG player was awarded the Rawlings Gold Glove.
-In Smith’s eight years at UWG there’s been 20 players named to the All Gulf South Conference teams and 10 players receiving recognition for All Gulf South Conference Academic awards.
+In Smith’s nine years at UWG, there have been 22 players named to the All-Gulf South Conference teams and 10 players receiving recognition for All-Gulf South Conference Academic awards.

 The 2018 season saw the Wolves win 32 games and rank seventh in the Gulf South Conference in Team ERA at 4.54.
 Where the UWG staff was best was in walks issued, as the Wolves had just 137 walks allowed on the year and teams hit .275 against the staff.
 The 137 walks issued was second-best in the GSC.